koajs/joi-router/README.md

 })
 ```

-##### non-validated input
+## Handling non-validated input

 _Note:_ if you do not specify a value for `validate.type` then the
-incoming body will not be parsed or validated.
+incoming payload will not be parsed or validated.
 It is then up to you to
 parse the incoming data however you see fit.

 ```js